charliecalvert/CloudNotes/javascript-guide/JavaScriptBasics.md

     }
 ```

-Notice that the opening curley brace is on the same line as the return statement.: **return {**
+Notice that the opening curley brace is on the same line as the return statement.

 ## Getting Unstuck